Restic is a modern backup program that can back up your files:

 Contributions are welcome!
 More information can be found in the restic contribution guidelines.
 A document describing the design of restic and the data structures stored on disc is contained in the design document.

-The following talks will be or have been given about restic:
+The following talks have been given about restic:

 For more information regarding restic development, have a look at our blog.
 The latest posts are: